AbsolutelyLudicrous/cbus-2018/README.md

 created this fake event will have this factored into their karma score - so that in the future, this user's events will be ranked towards the bottom of the content anybody sees.

+##### The group chat

+Say you're at an event and you have no idea what is going on.
+The app also will have a group chat function so that you can chat with other users who also are attendees.
+Say you are really lost - well you can also send a message to the user who posted this event listing.
+All messages will be screened for profanity to ensure approriate content is being sent.

 ##### You can also post your own event

 Simply navigate to the "create an event" page and fill out information regarding to what